manifesto

 I spent a decade working on software designed to extract.

 What changed isn't guilt.
-I don't carry a grudge against the people I worked with.
-Almost everyone was trying to ship something good inside a structure that rewards different behaviour.
-The structure is the problem, not the individuals.
-I saw enough of it — the full machine, from acquisition-cost spreadsheets to A/B tests on whether shame converts better than curiosity — and eventually it stopped feeling like a puzzle I wanted to solve.
+Almost everyone I worked with was trying to ship something good inside a structure that rewards different behaviour.
+The structure is the problem.
+I saw enough of the full machine — from acquisition-cost spreadsheets to A/B tests on whether shame converts better than curiosity — and it stopped feeling like a puzzle I wanted to solve.

 It's a studio.
 Apps, games, a few tools.
 Some paid, most cheap, some free.
 The through-line is simple: nothing on it is designed to extract from you.
 No dark-pattern cancel flows.
 No upsell tier you didn't know existed.
 No data sold, because there's no data to sell.